shawenyao/jekyll-now/_posts/2019-06-16-To-Cross-or-Not-to-Cross.md

 You are commuting on foot in Manhattan.
 You wish to go from point A to point B. The only thing standing in your way is the numerous traffic lights.
 How should you strategize?
 Do you go north or east first?

 Since there's no obvious advantage or disadvantage going either way, you decide to let the green light guide your way.
-All goes well until you've reached point C or point D, where finally, you might have to wait for the traffic light to turn green.
+All goes well until you've reached point C or point D, where finally, there is a clear winner.

-I am not sure about you, but I would very much prefer to be at point D.

 <div align="center">
   <img src="https://shawenyao.github.io/R/output/to_cross_or_not_to_cross/plot2.svg" />
 </div>

+I am not sure about you, but I would very much prefer to be at point D.

 Why?
 Because red and green signals aren't evenly distributed.
 Usually, main streets have a larger share of green light, while the minor ones get more red.
 Each road has a certain level of "importance" associated with it, as demonstratively indicated by the width of the lane in the plot above.